 About: This activity is a way to introduce families to the cost of college.
-This presentation covers how to pay for college and the basics of financial aid and college savings.
-Consider inviting your regional College Bound Office a representative from a local college's financial aid office and/or a local bank or credit union to present the information as well.
+The presentation covers how to pay for college, the basics of financial aid, and college savings.
+Consider inviting your regional College Bound Office, a representative from a local college's financial aid office, and/or a local bank or credit union to also present the information.

-Materials Needed: Cost of College PowerPoint, Financial Aid Glossary Handout Additional Resources:
+Materials Needed: Cost of College PowerPoint, Financial Aid Glossary Handout

 - ABCs of College (PDF).
-This is a set of 8.5"x11" posters that can be displayed through out your school to help add to your college going culture.
+This is a set of 8.5"x 11" posters that can be displayed throughout your school to help promote a college-going culture.
 Each page displays one term related to college or getting ready for college. - Family Newsletter: The Cost of College (Word).
-Templates with college readiness and financial aid information for grades 7 through 12.
-Just add your school logo, events and contact information to customize for your school. - WCKD College Terms for Parents (English & Spanish).
+Templates with college readiness and financial aid information for grades 7-12.
+Just add your school logo, events, and contact information to customize for your school. - WCKD College Terms for Parents (English & Spanish).

-- Welcome everyone.
+- Welcome, everyone.

 - Introductions.
 Introduce yourself and other presenters/team members.

-- Provide overview of workshop.
+- Provide an overview of the workshop.

 - Review what we mean when we say "college".

 - Discuss the perception of the cost of college.

 - Present the Cost of College PowerPoint.

 - Allow time for questions.

 - Reflection Log: At the end of workshops, have students/families:

 - 1. Fold a sheet of paper into quarters.

 - 2. Label each quarter.

-- 3. Reflect on their learning by writing several sentences in each section of the paper.
+- 3. Reflect on their learning by writing several sentences in each paper section.